-25 ISO New England Inc., 155 FERC ¶ 61,029 (Apr.
+&lt;sup>36 ISO New England Inc., 155 FERC ¶ 61,029 (Apr.
 12, 2016), reh'g requested ("Resource Retirement Reforms Order").
 As previously reported, the ISO/IMM Proposal requires (i) that capacity suppliers with existing resources to submit a price for the retirement of a resource (to replace the existing Non-Price Retirement Request process), (ii) the use of a Proxy De-List Bid, and (iii) notice of the potential retirement and proposed retirement price to be submitted prior to the commencement of an FCA's qualification process for new resources.
 The ISO/IMM Proposal was considered but not supported by the Participants Committee at its Dec.
 4, 2015 meeting.

-comments were rejected.
+an FCA," which were filed with and accepted by the FERC.
+All other protests and comments were rejected.
 NEPGA, Exelon and NextEra jointly requested rehearing of the Resource Retirement Reforms Order.
 On June 13, the FERC issued a tolling order affording it additional time to consider the joint rehearing request, which remains pending before the FERC.
+If you have any questions concerning this matter, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).